Michaelec19/api-character-sheet/README.md

 # API Character Sheet

-A **RESTful API** developed in Java for managing character sheets, suitable for role-playing games (TTRPGs) or general inventory systems.
+A **RESTful API** developed in Java for managing character sheets, suitable for role-playing games (TTRPGs).

 ---